apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     willing to take some small extra hit on latency but want the highest throughput set `directDeliver` to `false`.

+-   `nioRemotingThreads` This is deprecated.
+It is replaced by `remotingThreads`, if you are using this please update your configuration

--   `nioRemotingThreads`.
-When configured to use NIO, Apache ActiveMQ Artemis will, by default, use a number of threads equal to three times the number of cores (or hyper-threads) as reported by `Runtime.getRuntime().availableProcessors()` for processing incoming
+-   `remotingThreads`.
+Apache ActiveMQ Artemis will, by default, use a number of threads equal to three times the number of cores (or hyper-threads) as reported by `Runtime.getRuntime().availableProcessors()` for processing incoming